 You can find Winchester Science Centre at Telegraph Way, Winchester SO21 1HZ

 Marwell Zoo is a huge zoo for the whole family.
 Make sure you have your walking shoes on as this huge area takes you through different continents through animals.
 They have playgrounds scattered throughout the park and plenty of benches for picnics.

-This small 8 acres country park is pretty unknown unless you know where to look.
+This small 8 acres of country park is pretty unknown unless you know where to look.
 Just off Boxalls Lane, this pretty area has pathways throughout the country park that are perfect for visitors with limited mobility and prams.
-Bring the kids bikes for a ride, have a picnic in the fields and enjoy this little known park.
+Bring the kid’s bikes for a ride, have a picnic in the fields, and enjoy this little-known park.